Victoria, British Columbia

 Where to Stay in Victoria

-The property is located across the harbour.
+The property is located across the harbour from the Parliament Buildings.
 There is a water taxi stop directly in front of the hotel, so you can hop on one of these little boats to cross the water.
 Or you can walk along the seawall and cross the Johnson Street Bridge.
-Everything is very close to this property.

 View of the Inner Harbour from our room at the Delta Ocean Point Resort.